Alameda Ecosystem

 Indigenous Forest

-A flourishing 2-hectare forest, home to a variety of native species such as oaks, pines, and strawberry trees, where biodiversity thrives and expresses the equilibrium of nature.
+A thriving forest populated by native species such as oaks, pines and strawberry trees, where biodiversity flourishes and reveals the rhythmic balance of nature.

 Vineyard Slopes